Hysterectomy for womb cancer

 - lymph nodes higher up in the abdomen (para-aortic nodes)

-- the omentum – a layer of fat and tissue at the front of the abdomen, which covers the organs in the tummy area.
+- the omentum – a layer of fat and tissue covering the organs in the front of the tummy area (abdomen).

-If you are still having regular periods, a hysterectomy and removing the ovaries will end this and the menopause will start.
+If you are still having regular periods, after having a hysterectomy and your ovaries removed, you will start the menopause.
 This can cause menopausal symptoms.

-You may be offered the option to not have their ovaries removed, to prevent an early menopause.
+Sometimes it may be an option not to have your ovaries removed.
+This will prevent an early menopause.
 This is usually only possible if you have a low-grade, early-stage cancer.

 If you smoke, giving up before your operation will help reduce your risk of chest problems.
-It will also help your wound to heal after the operation.
+It will also help your wound to heal after the operation and reduce side effects of further treatment such as radiotherapy.
 Your GP can give you advice and support.

 Some hospitals follow an enhanced recovery programme.
 This aims to: